Mary Queen of Scots

 On hearing the news James V made a dreary prediction.
 ‘It came wi’ a lass’ (meaning the rise of the House of Stewart began with Marjorie, daughter of Robert the Bruce, who married into the Stewart line) ‘and it’ll gang wi’ a lass’, meaning, the throne will pass from the Stewart line through Mary who will no doubt marry into another line.

 But whatever befell his daughter’s life, his prediction was wrong.
 Mary married her first cousin, also a Stewart, and bore him a son, the future James VI.
-The House of Stewart was to rise even higher after Mary.
+The House of Stewart was to rise even higher after Mary Queen of Scots.

 Mary Queen of Scots was crowned at Stirling Castle on September 9th 1543, the 30th anniversary of the battle of Flodden, where James IV had been slain.
 Not the most auspicious date, you might say, but the ceremony was laced with great significance for the Scottish people.

 Sitting on her mother’s knee, it is said, she thrust out her tiny 9-month old hand to grip the sceptre eagerly, delighting the nobles, who saw this as divinely inspired enthusiasm.

 The man who carried her crown at the coronation was the ‘second person of the realm’ James Hamilton, 2nd Earl of Arran, heir presumptive and great grandson of James II.
 Should Mary have died or failed to produce an heir, Arran would inherit the crown.

 In January 1543 he had been appointed regent for Mary, and was making a mess of it.
-Arran was backed by Henry VIII, and had signed the Treaty of Greenwich, which promised Mary in marriage to Henry’s son, the future Edward VI.
+Arran was backed by Henry VIII, and had signed the Treaty of Greenwich, which promised Mary Queen of Scots in marriage to Henry’s son, the future Edward VI.

 The Scottish were perturbed by this suspicious treaty.
 Inappropriate demands were being made, for example that the Scottish sever the Auld Alliance with France (a mutual commitment of military aid).
 The dark days of Edward I still burned in Scottish memory.